-The Child Tax Credit alone had an extraordinary positive impact, with nearly 1,300 of the county's children rising out of poverty between 2019 and 2020.
-While this trend was consistent among all of the five southeastern Pennsylvania counties, Bucks County had an astonishing 14% decline in the number of children in poverty, the fourth largest reduction in the region.
-In fact, the Child Tax Credit significantly increased the purchasing power of parents by putting an estimated \$325 million into their hands in 2021 than before the pandemic.
+The Child Tax Credit alone had an extraordinarily positive impact, with over 3,000 of the county's children rising out of poverty between 2019 and 2020.
+While this trend was consistent among all of the five southeastern Pennsylvania counties, Delaware County had an astonishing 18% decline in the number of children in poverty, the largest reduction in the region.

+In fact, the Child Tax Credit significantly increased the purchasing power of parents by putting an estimated \$315 million into their hands in 2021, which equates to over a \$100 million raise for families compared to 2019.
+16

 On top of these payments to parents, the federal pandemic relief extended and enhanced unemployment payments that included a guaranteed \$600 a week for workers who were laid off due to COVID.
 The CARES Act also reimbursed employers for leave taken by employees who had to take care of a sick child or other dependent, marking the first-ever federal enactment of paid leave policy for parents.
 Nearly all these benefits are no longer available, and, in most cases, their expiration makes sense.
 That's not the case though for the Child Tax Credit, which came to an end on December 15, 2021.
-Its expiration is likely to mean that in 2022, over 2,000 children across the county, from Quakertown to Bristol, will likely fall back into poverty.
+Its expiration is likely to mean that in 2022, more than 3,700 children across the county will fall back into poverty.

-Meanwhile, data shows that men returned to work at three times the rate of women within the first twelve months of the pandemic.

-As of February 2022, there were approximately 2,500 fewer women working in the county, mirroring the "she-cession" widely reported across the country, while the number of men working increased by about 1,500 compared to February 2020.
-These trends are especially troubling because, before the pandemic, about 75% of families had all present parents in the workforce, meaning 25% of the county's families had only one or no source of income for their household.
+Meanwhile, data shows that men returned to work at three times the rate of women within the first 12 months of the pandemic.
+As of February 2022, there were approximately 2,200 fewer women working in the county, mirroring the "she-cession" widely reported across the country, while the number of men working increased by about 1,100 compared to February 2020.
+These trends are troubling because, before the pandemic, nearly 79% of families had all present parents in the workforce, meaning 21% of the county's families had only one or no source of income for their household.

-Urgent Recovery Need: Child poverty stunts the healthy development of children with lifelong consequences that will be exacerbated by the pandemic's effect on children's lives.
+Urgent Recovery Need: Child poverty stunts the heathy development of children with lifelong consequences that will be exacerbated by the pandemic's effect on children's lives.
 For this reason alone, all policy makers should agree that the Child Tax Credit must be reenacted.